|2020 VACCINATION SCHEDULE: ADULTS|

 — HCV infection or chronic liver disease (cirrhosis, fatty or alcoholic liver disease, autoimmune hepatitis, ALT/AST >2xULN);

 — sexual exposure risk (eg, sex partners of HBsAg-positive persons, sexually active persons who are not in a mutually monogamous relationship, persons seeking evaluation or treatment for an STD, men who have sex with men);

 — current or recent injection drug use;

-— percutaneous or mucosal risk for blood exposure (eg, household contacts of HBsAg-positive persons, residents/staff of facilities for persons with developmental disabilities, HCPs and public safety workers who are exposed to blood or blood-contaminated body fluids, dialysis patients, patients <60yrs with diabetes [≥60yrs at the discretion of the treating clinician]);
+— percutaneous or mucosal risk for blood exposure (eg, household contacts of HBsAg-positive persons, residents/staff of facilities for persons with developmental disabilities, HCPs and public safety workers who are exposed to blood or blood-contaminated body fluids, dialysis patients, patients <60yrs with diabetes [shared clinical decision-making for ≥60yrs]);

 — travel to countries with high or intermediate hepatitis B endemicity